davea42/readelfobj-code/README.md

 prints header information.
 (mainly focused on sections that may be DWARF data).

-#### object_detector

-A program that reads a minimal set of object header files (for any of the supported object types) and prints basic information (file type, offset size, and endianness) about each file.
 The only library used is standard C libc.

 The code does not depend on any Elf, Mach-o, or Windows